aksha1234/movius-project/README.md

 4. Type 'quit' or 'exit' to end the conversation

-You: I'm looking for a good movie to watch tonight
-Assistant: I'd be happy to help you find a movie!
+You: I'm looking for a good movie to watch tonight Movie Expert: I'd be happy to help!
 Could you tell me what kind of movies you usually enjoy?

 You: I like action movies with some comedy
-Assistant: Great choice!
+Preference Analyzer: I've analyzed your preferences.
+You seem to enjoy action-comedy films.
 Would you prefer recent releases or are you open to older classics as well?

-You: Recent ones would be better
-Assistant: I have a few recommendations for you.
-How about "Bullet Train" (2022) - it's an action-comedy with Brad Pitt, or "The Unbearable Weight of Massive Talent" (2022) starring Nicolas Cage?

-You: Tell me more about Bullet Train
-Assistant: "Bullet Train" is a 2022 action-comedy directed by David Leitch.
-It follows five assassins aboard a bullet train in Japan, with Brad Pitt playing a reluctant assassin.
+Movie Expert: Based on your preference for action-comedy, I'd recommend "Bullet Train" (2022).
+It's a perfect blend of action and humor, starring Brad Pitt as a reluctant assassin on a high-speed train in Japan.
 The movie features intense action sequences, witty dialogue, and an ensemble cast.

-Would you like to know more about the cast or the plot?
+[System provides formatted recommendations with details]
 ```

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.